Polluter pays principle: Challenges

 In 2025, 22 states sued to block the climate superfund program in New York.

 In May 2025, as part of the policy of the second Trump administration the Department of Justice filed lawsuits against New York and Vermont challenging the climate superfund programs in New York and Vermont.

 Limitations of polluter pays principle

 The US Environmental Protection Agency (EPA) has observed that the polluter pays principle has typically not been fully implemented in US laws and programs.
 For example, drinking water and sewage treatment services are subsidized and there are limited mechanisms in place to fully assess polluters for treatment costs.
 However, in nearly all American jurisdictions, trespass and nuisance actions may be brought against alleged polluters where the contamination event is substantial, recent, or ongoing, and where natural resources or real property have been damaged.

 Zimbabwe

 The Zimbabwe Environmental Management Act of 2002 prohibits the discharge of pollutants into the environment.
 In line with the "Polluter Pays" principle, the Act requires a polluter to meet the cost of decontaminating the polluted environment.

+In Cap and Trade schemes

+The European Cap and trade scheme limit emissions of specified pollutants over an area and make polluters pay for their pollution, requiring them to buy allowances to emit enough to cover their emissions, from the EU or from other companies.
+The ETS covers around 40% of the EU's greenhouse gas emissions.